JonasMayerDev/Realtime_Detect/README.md

 # Realtime_Detect v 0.0.1 (Pre-Alpha)
 Diese Software soll ein easy to use (, deutschsprachiges) KI-Model ausführungs-programm darstellen, welche über ROS eine art Schnittstelle darstellt.
 Diese Software funktioniert zumindest zurzeit ausschließlich mit Models des [AI_Model_Creator](https://github.com/BySuxax/AI_Model_Creator).
 Der [AI_Model_Creator](https://github.com/BySuxax/AI_Model_Creator) installiert Realtime_Detect normalerweise automatisch. <br>
-Wenn aber Fehler bei der Installation auftreten oder sonst etwas mit dieser Software getan werden soll, kann dieses Programm auch manuell installiert werden.
+Wenn aber Fehler bei der Installation auftreten oder sonst etwas mit dieser Software getan werden soll, kann dieses Programm auch manuell installiert werden.<br><br>

+Veröffentlicht unter der GPL v3:
+AI_Model_Creator; an easy to use AI cumputer vision model creator.
+Copyright (C) 2020  Jonas Mayer

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by
+the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>
+You can contact me by mail: bysuxaxofficial@gmail.com
+<br><br>

 **Kompatibilität** | **Sollte Funktionieren** | **Tut auf frischem System (getestet)**
 ------------ | ------------- | -------------